top of page

 The Hebrew verb for “gather” is hikahel, from the same Hebrew root as the word kahal/kehillah, which means “congregation.”
 So the phrase might be translated as “the community congregated against them.”
 Korah has now served as a catalyst to encourage his followers to become their own “splinter congregation” against Moses and the People.
 This is not just a group within the community that possesses different views or a different style, but one that is formed for the main purpose of active opposition, even active destruction.
 The initial action of Korah, who betook himself from being a member of the People of Israel, has grown into an insurrection, a poison in the midst of the community that is so negative it leads to the destruction, by God, of all involved.

-Korah and his followers were consumed by envy, jealousy, and pride.
-Their desire for power and prominence led them to establish their own 'splinter congregation' in opposition to Moses and the people, disregarded God's plan, and rejected His chosen leader.
+Envy, jealousy, and pride consumed Korah and his followers.
+Their desire for power and prominence led them to establish their own 'splinter congregation' in opposition to Moses and the people.
+They disregarded God's plan and rejected His chosen leader.

-It is worth reading Jude's entire letter as he addresses this great falling away from the faith and our need to keep and defend it.
+It is worth reading Jude's entire letter as he addresses the great falling away from the faith and our need to keep and defend it.

-Do not be deceived; the day of the Lord has not come, that is to say, operationally, when we are gathered together under one centralised working model of the kingdom of God, under one leader.
-However, it is crucial to recognise that Jesus alone is that leader, and we should not look to another man to centralise our efforts while waiting patiently for the Lord's return.
+Do not be deceived; the day of the Lord has not come operationally when we are gathered together under one centralised working model of the kingdom of God, under one leader.
+However, it is crucial to recognise that Jesus alone is that leader.
+We should not look to another man to centralise our efforts while patiently waiting for the Lord's return.

 2Thes.
 2:1-3 BSB Now concerning the coming of our Lord Jesus Christ and our being gathered together to Him, we ask you, brothers, (2) not to be easily disconcerted or alarmed by any spirit or message or letter seeming to be from us, alleging that the Day of the Lord has already come.
 (3) Let no one deceive you in any way, for it will not come until the rebellion occurs and the man of lawlessness—the son of destruction—is revealed.